93jy/quartz/content/notes/The Smartest Guys in the Room.md

 	- Securitisation was so complex and ripe for abuse, so there were hundreds of rules.
 Fastow was 'rules driven' from day one, and did anything possible to accomplish his goals while following the precise letter of the rules, even if it meant violating their intent
 	- He did not cross the line at Continental Bank because they were more risk averse, but at Enron
 	- Maybe shows the importance of rules based vs principle-based, and why principle-based is probably better...
-- p138 Fastow's unhappiness despite earning so much and climbing so fast: [[C_The greatest killer of happiness is comparison]] - seeing how he will match the top earner salaries
+- p138 Fastow's unhappiness despite earning so much and climbing so fast: [the greatest killer of happiness is comparison](notes/C_The%20greatest%20killer%20of%20happiness%20is%20comparison.md) - seeing how he will match the top earner salaries
 	- The finance department didn't have its own P&L (*P&L: meaning the division is more than a cost centre, it makes money for the company*).
 So he lobbied to have his own division
 - p140: fear culture: people started to get fearful to speak out against Fastow with his volatile temper
 - p140: Fastow was the wrong person to be CFO (at 36 years old)